sbjelogr/TransferBoost/docs/theory.md

 ## More in detail

-In order to recalculate tle leaf values, `transferboost` leverages on the equation used by XGBoost and Lightgbm to calculate the optimal leaf values, ie.
+In order to recalculate the leaf values, `transferboost` leverages on the equation used by XGBoost and Lightgbm to calculate the optimal leaf values, ie.

 $$